Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ![Tan's Facebook posts](https://pbs.twimg.com/media/CkX8kzqXEAA5azs.jpg)

 However, Tan's story has since been contested.
-On June 9th, the first alternative story released by [@Ioerror_info](https://archive.is/cFDr1) using [**TwitLonger**](https://archive.is/UX9Jk) claimed that Tan's interpretation of the incident was wrong and that the girl, allegedly a woman named Jill Bähring, had not been subjected to unwanted sexual advances by Appelbaum.
+On June 9th, the first alternative story released by [@Ioerror_info](https://archive.is/cFDr1) using [**TwitLonger**](https://archive.is/UX9Jk) claimed that Tan's interpretation of the incident, which occured on the night of December 26th, was wrong.
+The "girl," allegedly a woman named [Jill Bähring](https://archive.is/nZJGj), had not been subjected to unwanted sexual advances by Appelbaum, and in fact has been "[romantically involved](https://archive.is/UX9Jk#selection-445.1-445.96)" with him.
+(Her Twitter account was [initially private](https://archive.is/syKKA) but she made it public within a few hours of the statement being published to [authenticate that it was from her](https://archive.is/nZJGj#selection-3499.0-3499.110).)
 She admits to having temporarily lost her bag and being "[emotionally distressed](https://archive.is/UX9Jk#selection-457.41-457.63)" at the time, but that it was not because of Appelbaum.

 > I did indeed look not very happy.
 I was emotionally distressed at that time and told Jake, one of my close confidants, about my situation.
 He did have his hands all over me, just as I had my hands all over him.
 At no point did Jake forcibly attempt to try and kiss me, nor did he grab me in any inappropriate manner.